tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Note that higher layers should not be overly reliant on whether TLS always negotiates the strongest possible connection between two peers.
-There are a number of ways in which a man-in-the-middle attacker can attempt to make two entities drop down to the least secure method they support.
+There are a number of ways in which a man-in-the-middle attacker can attempt to make two entities drop down to the least secure method they support (i.e., perform a downgrade attack).
 The TLS protocol has been designed to minimize this risk, but there are still attacks available: for example, an attacker could block access to the port a secure service runs on, or attempt to get the peers to negotiate an unauthenticated connection.
 The